karlvr/ppa-builder/README.md

 The `build-vips.sh` script builds the latest version of [libvips](https://www.libvips.org/) that's available (in the Ubuntu distribution identified at the top of the script in the `SOURCE_DIST` variable) for Ubuntu 20.04 and 22.04.

+You can check the versions by distribution at https://launchpad.net/ubuntu/+source/vips.

 ## Troubleshooting

 The builds don't always go smoothly.
 You'll see in each build script that I've had to make adjustments to the build scripts in